xfortisfye/GCCF/03-lab.md

 1. Through which of the following ways can you create a VM instance in Compute Engine?
 - [x] The gcloud command line tool
 - [x] The Cloud Console

 ----
-# App EngineL Qwik Start - Python
+# Lab 03-02:  App EngineL Qwik Start - Python

 ## Overview
 App Engine (PaaS) allows developers to focus on doing what they do best, writing code.
 The App Engine standard environment is based on container instances running on Google's infrastructure.
 Containers are preconfigured with one of several available runtimes (Java 7, Java 8, Python 2.7, Go and PHP).
 Each runtime also includes libraries that support App Engine Standard APIs.
 For many applications, the standard environment runtimes and libraries might be all you need.